Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 ##### Investigating Verification Failures

-To better understand the reason for the failure, inspect the specific Policy Report (polr) by describing it:
+To better understand the reason for the failure, inspect the specific Policy Report by describing it:

 Example: